rastersoft/autovala/README.md

-  * All .vala files in the *src/* folder belong to a binary called like the project name, and will be scanned to determine the packages needed to compile them
+  * All .vala files in the *src/* folder belong to a binary called like the project name, and will be scanned to determine the packages needed to compile them.
+The .vala files in the subfolders are also added, unless there is another binary or library that already posesses that folder

-  * All .vala files in any subfolder in *src/* belong to a binary called like the subfolder.
-So all the .vala files in, for example, *src/binary_test/* will be compiled to an executable called binary_test.

-  * All .vala files in any subfolder in *src/* whose name starts with 'lib' belong to a library called like the subfolder.
-So all the .vala files in, for example, *src/libtest/* will be compiled as a shared library called 'test', unless those source files contain a single namespace, in which case the namespace will be used for the library name and to generate the .vapi and .gir files automatically.
+  * All .vala files in a folder posessed by a binary or library belong to it, and will be  scanned to determine the packages needed to compile them.
+The .vala files in the subfolders are also added, unless there is another binary or library that already posesses that folder

   * The sources will be scanned to find the version number in a specific format, allowing to keep it inside the sources and avoiding the need